authelia/authelia/docs/content/en/integration/openid-connect/introduction.md

 Authorization Flow or last successful Refresh Flow, and the [Refresh Token] will always have the granted audience of the Authorization Flow.

-For more information about opaque [Access Token] default see [Why isn't the Access Token a JSON Web Token?
+For more information about the opaque [Access Token] default see [Why isn't the Access Token a JSON Web Token?
 (Frequently Asked Questions)](./frequently-asked-questions.md#why-isnt-the-access-token-a-json-web-token).

 ## Scope Definitions